YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Stress can still matter, but usually in an indirect way.
 It can disturb sleep, appetite, hydration, patience, and judgment.
 It can make a patient smoke more, drink too early, exercise too soon, or inspect the scalp obsessively.
 It can also make normal shedding feel like failure.

 There is another layer.
 Significant physical or emotional stress can contribute to temporary shedding in susceptible hairs.
 This is more relevant to native hair than to the transplanted graft being mechanically lost.
-If native hair around the transplanted zone was already miniaturized, weak, or unstable, it may react more strongly after surgery.
+If native hair around the transplanted zone was already miniaturized, fragile, or unstable, it may react more strongly after surgery.

-This is why a patient can feel that the transplant made everything worse, even when the grafts themselves are not the main problem.
+A patient can feel that the transplant made everything worse, even when the grafts themselves are not the main problem.
 The transplanted hairs may shed as expected.
 Native hair may also thin temporarily.
 The scalp may be red.
 The patient looks in the mirror and sees less coverage than before.

 The period between month 2 and month 4 is often more difficult than patients expect.
 The first 10 to 14 days are protective.
 After that, the scalp gradually looks less surgical.
 The patient may begin to relax.
 Then shedding becomes visible, and the transplanted area can look thinner than it did immediately after surgery.

-In my practice, I explain that visible growth usually starts around month 4.
+I explain that visible growth usually starts around month 4.
 Improvement becomes more noticeable around months 6 to 9.
 A mature result is usually judged around 12 to 18 months, sometimes a little later, especially when the crown is involved.

 I am not saying the patient must live perfectly after surgery.
 That is not realistic.
 I am saying that recovery benefits from stable behavior.
 Eat properly.
 Sleep as well as possible.
 Avoid smoking if possible.
 Avoid alcohol during the early period.
 Do not return to heavy exercise too early.
 Do not let fear become a reason to break the aftercare rules.